patjas93/TechWrtT0/Excercise.md

 <u>This is underline</u>

-This is not from markdown, this is html which sometimes works with markdown.
+This is not from markdown, this is html which sometimes works with markdown (not on github serwer)

 <!-- Example of headers -->